Mortgages in Malta

 Buying property in Malta shouldn’t mean that you have to overpay in interest rates and fees.

-The brokers we work with are completely impartial, with access to a wide range of British and international lenders.
-This means that they will only recommend a mortgage that suits your budget and preferences.
+The brokers we work with are impartial, with access to a wide range of British and international lenders.
+This means they will only recommend a mortgage that suits your budget and preferences.

 Finding the best property

-Property prices can vary greatly depending on where in Malta you intend to buy.
-Popular seaside towns such as St Julians or Sliema, or towns near the capital of Valletta will generally be more expensive than other areas.
+Property prices can vary greatly depending on where you intend to buy in Malta.
+Popular seaside towns such as St Julians or Sliema, or towns near the capital of Valletta, will generally be more expensive than other areas.

-Proportionately, if you’re buying a property as an investment or a holiday home you’ll find that the rental yield in these areas is greater.
-A popular area is also further up the coast in St Paul’s Bay due to its high population of British Expats as well as pubs, restaurants and tourist amenities.
+Proportionately, if you’re buying a property as an investment or a holiday home, the rental yield in these areas will be greater.
+St Paul’s Bay is a popular area further up the coast due to its high population of British expats and pubs, restaurants, and tourist amenities.

-Most of the time when properties are bought and sold in Malta they come fully furnished which can save a lot and the place will normally be ready to move in or rent out right away.
+Most of the time, when properties are bought and sold in Malta, they come fully furnished, which can save a lot.
+The place will normally be ready to move in or rent out right away.

 Affordability for Buy to Lets in Malta is calculated quite differently to the UK.

-Due to Malta being a popular tourist destination, a lot of investors let the property out as holiday lets during the summer and on longer term lets in the winter.
+Due to Malta’s popularity as a tourist destination, many investors let the property out as holiday lets during the summer and on longer-term lets in the winter.

-Due to this seasonal cycle and often irregularity of the achieved income much greater emphasis is placed on the earned income rather than the rental yield, with most lenders requiring that the mortgage is affordable on an applicant’s earned income without factoring in any rent achieved.
+Due to this seasonal cycle and the often irregularity of the income achieved, much greater emphasis is placed on the earned income rather than the rental yield.
+Most lenders require that the mortgage be affordable based on an applicant’s earned income without factoring in any rent achieved.

 The summer months, though, can be extremely profitable for landlords.
-Due to English being spoken natively there are thousands of parents who send their children to the island for the summer from countries where English is not natively spoken, to learn it.
+Because English is spoken natively on the island, thousands of parents send their children to the island for the summer from countries where English is not natively spoken to learn it.

-There’s so much of a demand from the local language schools that they are even paying local homeowners to rent out their spare rooms to students.
+There’s so much demand from the local language schools that they even pay local homeowners to rent their spare rooms to students.

 If you were to rent out a three bedroom flat in the right area to one of the language schools you could quite easily achieve a rental yield of over €1,000 a week.